model-railroad/tcm/README.md

   boots.
 - The application disconnects from the video cameras automatically when the tablet power is off.
   In our case, the museum's layout is only powered from 9am to 5pm.
-When the layout's power is off, the tablet automatically stops processing video and enters a sleep mode (to preserve battery) and the video connection automatically restarts when power is turned back on the next day.
+When the layout's power is off, the tablet automatically stops processing video and enters a sleep mode to preserve battery.
+  The video connection automatically restarts when power is turned back on the next day.
   This is designed so that layout operations and museum staff have no need to bother turning on the tablet during normal business days.
 - The video feeds can be rotated, zoomed, and panned.
 These are recorded in settings.
 - The application can detect motion on specific parts of the video, in order to highlight it to the operators and call their attention when specific part of the track shows train movement.

+TL;DR, the most important feature is to have a "hands free" kiosk-like behavior:

+- The goal is that the tablet is powered by the model train layout.
+  The tablet stays on all the time and goes into sleep mode when the layout is turned off.
+  Videos start streaming automatically when the model train layout is powered on.

 ## Implementation Notes